 EXAMPLE 1 In various countries/domains, terms like “site” and station” are encountered.
 These usually correspond to an identifiable locality where a monitoring facility (host, platform, etc.) has been established, or sensors or other measurement devices (observers) have been deployed to acquire observations on a given observable property applying a specific procedure.
 In the context of the observation model, the spatial sample (both proximate and ultimate) connotes the world in the vicinity of the observer/sampler, so the observed properties relate to the physical medium at the observer/sampler described by the sample, and not to any physical artefact such as a mooring, buoy, benchmark, monument, well, and so forth that are potentially described by Host.

 EXAMPLE 2 In some domains, elements are taken from their natural environment (ex situ) curated and preserved for the purpose of keeping a trace of their existence.
 Examples are biodiversity studies, crop seed preservation, and so forth.
 In those cases, the material samples considered are called specimen.
-That’s why the class named SF_Specimen in the previous version of the standard is renamed into MaterialSample in this updated version.
+That’s why the class named SF_Specimen in the previous version of the standard is renamed MaterialSample in this version.

-EXAMPLE 3 Statistical samples usually apply to populations or other sets, of which certain subset can be of specific interest.
+EXAMPLE 3 Statistical samples usually apply to populations or other sets, of which a certain subset can be of specific interest.

-NOTE A transient spatial sample, such as a ships-track or flight-line, can be identified and described, but is unlikely to be revisited exactly.
+NOTE A transient spatial sample, such as a ship-track or flight-line, can be identified and described, but is unlikely to be revisited exactly.

 A sample is intended to sample some object in an application domain.
 However, in some cases the identity, and even the exact type, of the sampled object is not known when observations are made using the sample.